siwei-li/git-spaces-extension/README.md

 - **Multiple Spaces**: Create multiple workspace spaces, each with its own set of uncommitted changes
 - **Granular Change Control**: Assign individual hunks (changed sections) to different spaces
+- **Full File Tracking**: Track entire files for additions, deletions, and modifications
+  - **New Files**: Untracked files are shown with their complete content
+  - **Deleted Files**: Deleted files are tracked with their original content
+  - **Modified Files**: Changed sections are tracked as individual hunks
 - **Branch & Temporary Spaces**: Create spaces tied to Git branches or temporary working states
 - **Goal Tracking**: Set goals/agendas for each space to stay organized
 - **Real-time Tracking**: Changes are tracked in real-time as you edit
 - **Inline Actions**: Use CodeLens to assign hunks directly from the editor
-- **Visual Indicators**: Color-coded decorations show which space each hunk belongs to
+- **Visual Indicators**: Color-coded decorations and icons show which space each hunk belongs to
+  - 🗑️ Red icons for deleted files
+  - 📄 Green icons for new/untracked files
+  - 📝 Yellow/orange icons for modified hunks

 ## Usage